3.5.2 Scope of Government Spend

 There are economic disagreements on the scope of government spend, arising from the differences between individualists and collectivists

-It is possible for private individuals and companies to provide everything that a State might provide, with each person being responsible for paying their own way.
-Individualists prefer such policies, arguing that private enterprise can supply people’s needs more efficiently than a government, and that low taxes will stimulate economic growth (3.5.2.1).
+● It is possible for private individuals and companies to provide everything that a State might provide, with each person being responsible for paying their own way (3.5.2.1).
+Individualists prefer such policies, arguing that private enterprise is more immediately responsive to people’s needs than any government can be, and is more efficient.
+It is also argued that low taxes will stimulate economic growth.

-A collectivist model requires the collection of taxes to fund transfer payments and public services, so that the government can invest in people and public infrastructure (3.5.2.2).
-Government investments can be tuned to improve productivity and to prepare the economy to take advantage of future opportunities.
+● A collectivist model requires the collection of taxes to fund transfer payments and public services, so that the government can invest in people and public infrastructure (3.5.2.2).
+It is argued that government investment in people can improve national productivity, and also that it is necessary to prepare the economy to take advantage of future opportunities.

 These economic disagreements on the scope of government spend are restricted by economic realities that politicians of either ideology must take account of (3.5.2.3).
 And a viable economy requires elements of both individualism and collectivism, so compromise is necessary.